buckyroberts/JavaScript-Lessons/README.md

 This is a collection of various lessons and code snippets from my JavaScript tutorials.

-## Using ES6

-To enable ES6 support in any JetBrains IDE *(such as WebStorm)*:
-- File > Settings > Languages & Frameworks > JavaScript
-- Select EMCAScript 6

-If your editor doesn't have ES6 support, you can follow along by creating a new pen at https://codepen.io/ and enabling "Babel" as the JavaScript Preprocessor.

 ## Course Outline

 Note: This is just for me *(Bucky)* to keep track of my lesson on YouTube, you can ignore this.